jjgoings/YaleCompChem/README.md

 # Submit Gaussian16 jobs for Yale's Chem 426/526

+This will install `gausub`, which is an easy submitter script for Gaussian jobs.

 ## Install

 In your home directory (if you aren't sure, just type `cd`), type